michaelpurdyatbucks/ToDoList/README.md

 ## Overview

 _To Do List_ is an application that helps manage tasks that need to be completed.
-It aims to be simple, so the user is not distracted from whats important - **getting stuff done**.
+It aims to be simple, so the User is not distracted from whats important - **getting stuff done**.

 ## Layout